seanpmaxwell/jet-schema/README.md

   }, true, true)
 })

-// Wrapper function: this is also handy for when we want to validate an
+// Wrapper function: this is also handy for when we want to validate a
-// address object without allowing null as a possible value. function checkAddr(arg: unknown): arg is NonNullable<IUser['address']> {
+// child object without allowing null as a possible value. function checkAddr(arg: unknown): arg is NonNullable<IUser['address']> {
   if (arg === null || arg === undefined) {
     return false;
   }
-  return User.pick('address').test!(arg);
+  return User.pick('address')!.test(arg);
 }

 export default {